Tom Maher

-Tom Maher (born 4 September 1952 in Melbourne, Victoria) is an Australian basketball coach, who is the most successful coach in Women's National Basketball League history, having won nine WNBL titles.
-He coached Nunawading Spectres to six titles, Perth, Canberra and Bulleen to one apiece (A tenth eluded him when in 2001 he had to leave his role as Sydney coach to take up a position in the WNBA.
-He had Sydney in first place when he left late in the season and it continued on to win the championship with Karen Dalton at the helm.).
-Carrie Graf, who won seven championships, one with Sydney and six with Canberra, and Jan Stirling who led Adelaide to four titles, are the next most successful WNBL coaches.

-Maher was WNBL Coach of the Year in 1987 and 1992, and is a Life Member of the WNBL.
+Tom Maher (born 4 September 1952 in Melbourne, Victoria) is an Australian basketball coach.

+Maher is the most successful coach in history of the Women's National Basketball League (WNBL), having won nine championships.
+He coached the Nunawading Spectres to six titles, before leading Perth, Canberra and Bulleen to one apiece.
+He was named WNBL Coach of the Year in 1987, 1992, 2010 and 2011.

 Maher led the Australia women's national basketball team to their first Olympic medal (bronze) in 1996 and then on to silver at the 2000 Summer Olympics in Sydney.
 He was head coach of New Zealand in Athens 2004, and coached the Tall Ferns to their best-ever performance of eighth.
 He coached the China women's national basketball team at the Beijing Olympics in 2008, finishing fourth.

-In May 2009 he was appointed coach of the Great Britain women's team, replacing Mark Clark.
+In 2009, he was appointed coach of the Great Britain women's team.
 He coached Great Britain at the 2012 Summer Olympics, finishing eleventh.
-Maher returned as the head coach of the Chinese national team again for the 2016 Summer Olympics, which marks his sixth consecutive Olympic Games as a national head coach.
+Maher returned as the head coach of the Chinese national women's team for the 2016 Summer Olympics, marking his sixth consecutive Olympic Games as a national head coach.
 The team finished tenth overall.

+In 2021, Maher was inducted to the FIBA Hall of Fame.